scaje/Contam_study_AJE/README.md

 2. To reproduce the concentration of pathogen solution and predicted exposure solution for 2 cases of 'Natural ventialtion and Mechanical' and 'mechanical ventilation only':
 Use script 'MechVent/Contam_12zone_MV_AJE.py' for the full 6-month solution of the quanta concentration and predicted exposures.
 Use script 'MechVent/Exposure_weekly_MV_AJE.py' for the weekly exposures study, providing the results to be used for the predicted exposure analysis.
+Note: the user should uncomment and define the appropriate file path at the beginning of the script depending on which scenario to run (windows closed or windows open).
+The corresponding file path should be defined under the variable 'filepath'.
 These scripts uses the following scripts to run:
 * 'MechVent/ventflows_MV_AJE.py' to set-up the ventilation matrix and inverse ventialtion matrix.
-* 'MechVent/Extract_MV_AJE' to set up the natural ventialtion rates (where applicale) and the mechanical ventialtion rates which are exported from CONTAM.
+* 'MechVent/Extract_MV_AJE' to set up the natural ventialtion rates (where applicable) and the mechanical ventialtion rates which are exported from CONTAM.
 * 'IZFlows_AJE.py' to set up the inter-zonal flow values imported from CONTAM.
 * 'read_csv_AJE' is used within 'NatVentOnly/Extract_AJE' and 'IZFlows_AJE.py' to read the excel .csv file with the exported CONTAM results.
 * 'SE_Conc_eqns_AJE.py' contains the odes for the concentration transport system, and the suscpetible-exposed model which are solved in the code.